Cossec-Tony/Cossec-Tony/README.md

 - 📫 How to reach me ...

 <!---
-I'm 17y and i'm in terminal STI2D in France, I'm going to do a University degree in computer technology for learn programation.
+I'm 18y and i'm in BUT MMI of Lannion in France,
-My hobbies is video games, role play game, karate and swiming. so far so good ;)
+My hobbie is to create WebSites, Web app. so far so good ;)
 --->